ehrpg/qstar/docs/character/races.md

 A race modifies:

-* abilities, currencies, pools and skills
+* Attributes, currencies, pools and skills
 * adds perks and flaws,
 * enables access to inherent stunts,
 * and may add roleplaying Circumstances